 Suggested Read: 9 Cosy Homestays In Sikkim That Are As Good As Home

-Dhindo is a Sikkim food speciality that is quite popular amongst the locals and tourists.
-The dish originates from Nepal, but is quite a rage in many parts of Sikkim and Darjeeling as well.
+Dhindo is one of the famous dishes of Sikkim that is quite popular amongst locals and tourists.
+The dish originates from Nepal but is quite a rage in many parts of Sikkim and Darjeeling as well.
 The preparation is that of flour mix added to boiling water while continuously stirring it with a ladle.
 Clarified butter or normal butter is optional.
 The flour is traditionally prepared from buckwheat or millet.
-Grains like wheat and corn flour are common as well.
+Grains like wheat and cornflour are common as well.
 One can use almost any grain provided that it is grinded into flour.
 The utensils used for its preparation is usually an iron pan called Palame Tapke and an iron spatula or ladle called the Dabilo.
-The latter helps stir the mixture and bring to creation a tasty comfort meal that almost all Sikkimese population love.
+The latter helps stir the mixture and bring to the creation of a tasty comfort meal that almost all Sikkimese population love.

 Where to eat: Thakali, the square